Fast, effortless and 100% online. Learn more

 Why?

 If you’re a UK resident and you’ve made money through Youtube, then yes, you’ll probably need to pay tax.
-If someone is paying you for something, and you’re providing a service or product in return, you’re technically running a business.
-Even if it’s just doing something you enjoy, like making Youtube videos!

 That’s why it’s very important that you know exactly what you’ve earned, and how you’ve earned it.
-Make sure you keep copies of invoices, bank statements and business receipts.
-This is so HMRC can work out exactly how much tax you owe through your Self Assessment tax return.
+Keep copies of invoices, bank statements and business receipts so HMRC can work out exactly how much tax you owe through your Self Assessment tax return.

 The amount of Income Tax you’ll pay as a Youtuber depends on how much of your income is above the Personal Allowance of £12,570.
 This is the tax-free income everyone in the UK is entitled to receive each year.